pyrypiironen/wolt_2024/README.md

 ### delivery_fee_calculator

-The main functionality of the application is built in `delivery_fee_calculator`.
+The main functionality of the application is built-in `delivery_fee_calculator`.

 It takes in the Request_Payload and uses the values of the payload to calculate the correct delivery fee.